searchspring/snap/packages/snap-logger/README.md

 ```

 ## `colors` property
-When using log styles, the logger's `colors` property contains various colors
+The `colors` property contains various colors that can be used

 The following colors are available: